Coronavirus and miscarriage: your care

 Access to hospital services for people who are currently pregnant or experiencing a miscarriage, ectopic or molar pregnancy

-With increasing pressure on the NHS due to the Coronavirus (COVID-19) pandemic, most early pregnancy units are having to limit the service they provide:
+With increased pressure on the NHS due to the Coronavirus (COVID-19) pandemic, most early pregnancy units are having to limit the service they provide: